 Did cross-legged sitting monks chanting "om" come to mind?
 Don't worry if it did.
 This is common for a lot of people!
 Most people don't even try meditating because of this.
 Others who know about meditation don't think it will work for them because they have tried it before, or they think, "I can't be that calm or centered.
 I'll certainly fail at meditating."

 So, let's talk about the benefits of meditation:

 - Better brain-body connection

-- Decreased cortisol, also known as the stress hormone, and adrenaline levels.
-High levels of cortisol and adrenaline can increase your risk of health issues, including heart disease, obesity and anxiety.
+- Decreased cortisol, also known as the stress hormone and adrenaline levels.
+High cortisol and adrenaline levels can increase your risk of health issues, including heart disease, obesity and anxiety.

 - Decreased inflammation